Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

+{Existing attention-based GZSL works \cite{ji2018stacked, huynh2020fine}, have adopted soft attention \cite{bahdanau2014neural} to predict only the presence of attributes in the regions.} On the other hand, we propose to use soft attention to predict the most relevant attribute to every region besides predicting the presence of attributes in the regions.
+A conceptual view of assigning attention to a region is shown in Figure~\ref{f}.

-The $K$ network takes $fv$ and applies a soft-attention \cite{bahdanau2014neural} normalization to set different degrees of attention to the $r$ regions.
+The $K$ network takes $J$ matrix and applies a soft-attention normalization to set different degrees of attention to the $r$ regions.
 The attentions indicate the confidence of the presence of attributes in a region.
-Unlike existing works \cite{ji2018stacked, huynh2020fine, huynh2020sha}, we also learn individual soft-attentions for every one of the $r$ regions using $\{T_i\}_{i= 1}^r$, which encourages to learn to attend only the most relevant attribute of a region.
+We learn individual soft-attentions for every one of the $r$ regions using $\{T_i\}_{i= 1}^r$ neural networks, which encourages to learn to attend only the most relevant attribute to a region.
 This definitive attention assignment facilitates the embedding to hold fine distinctive information.
-The attention assignment in $K$ and $\{T_i\}_{i= 1}^r$ are performed as follows,
+The attention assignment in $K$ and $\{T_i\}_{i= 1}^r$ networks are performed as follows,

-where $W_{A}$ and $W_{B}$ are the learned parameters in $K$ and $PI \in \mathbb{R}^r$ is the output of $K$.
-The softmax outputs of $T_i$ is $t_i \in \mathbb{R}^A$, which can be treated as soft attentions of the attributes on the $i^{th}$ feature region. $W_{TA_i}$ and $W_{TB_i}$ are learned parameters of $T_i^{th}$ network.
-The attribute yielding highest softmax probability is most likely to have greater relevance to the $i^{th}$ feature region than others.
+where $K$ is a neural network with learned parameters $W_{A}$ and $W_{B}$ and output $PI \in \mathbb{R}^r$. $W_{TA_i}$ and $W_{TB_i}$ are learned parameters of $T_i^{th}$ network.
+The softmax outputs of $T_i$ is $t_i \in \mathbb{R}^A$, which can be treated as soft attentions of the attributes on the $i^{th}$ feature region.
+The attribute yielding the highest softmax probability is most likely to have greater relevance to the $i^{th}$ feature region than others.
 Thus, we consider only the highest softmax probability $H_{t_i}$.
 It also helps the attention module to focus and learn only one attribute per visual region for better discriminative learning.
-Similarly, we compute the soft attentions for every $r$ regions using $\{T_i\}_{i= 1}^r$. $\alpha_i$ denotes the attention and the parameter $\lambda_{\alpha}$ helps to avoid negligible attention.
-Note, to handle $\{T_i\}_{i= 1}^r$ networks simultaneously, we use depth-wise (grouped) convolution; please see supplementary materials for more details.
+Similarly, we compute the soft attentions for each of the $r$ regions using $\{T_i\}_{i= 1}^r$. $\alpha_i$ denotes the attention and the parameter $\lambda_{\alpha}$ helps to avoid negligible attention.
+Note, to handle $\{T_i\}_{i= 1}^r$ networks simultaneously, we use depth-wise (grouped) convolution; please see Section \ref{group} for more details.

 We obtain the weighted feature regions by applying the inferred soft attention as $\widehat{F^{\prime \prime}}_i=\alpha_{i}F^{\prime \prime}_i$.
-To preserve both noise-free and semantic guided visual information, we combine the attribute weighted region features with the redundancy-free region features as follows,
+To preserve both noise-free and semantic guided visual information, we combine the attribute-weighted region features with the redundancy-free region features as follows,